tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/无 UI 集成方案/0. API 代码示例/iOS&Mac_intl_en.md

-This document shows you how to quickly run TRTC-API-Example (Electron).
+This document describes how to quickly run TRTC-API-Example (iOS and macOS).

+## Environment Requirements
+- Xcode 11.0 or later
+- A valid developer signature for your project
+- Qt Creator 4.13.3 (macOS) or later

 ## Prerequisites
 You have [signed up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985).